Emanuel Büchel

-Luckily, another of Büchel's works has survived.
-It is the 'Dance of Death'.
-This mural, which he painted on the wall of the Kleinbasel churchyard, has survived numerous onslaughts over the years.
-Situated inside an abandoned nunnery, the mural has had better protection against weather, wear and tear, iconoclasms and renovations as compared to some of Büchel's other works.
+Another of Büchel's works, the 'Dance of Death' on the wall of the Kleinbasel churchyard, has survived.
+Situated inside an abandoned nunnery, the mural has had better protection against weather, wear and tear, iconoclasms, and renovations than some of Büchel's other works.
 Although the mural is only an imitation of a medieval painting that Büchel saw in 1768, it has acquired special significance since the original painting has now been lost.
-Büchel's works, therefore, is the only source for ascertaining what the original painting looked like.
+Büchel's work, therefore, is the only source for ascertaining what the original painting looked like.
 Büchel created two sets of his water colors.
 One is housed in Kunstsammlung Basel and the other is in the university's library.